cursorbeat/cursorbeat.github.io/content/blogPosts/2020/19-03-2020--PowerShell-Config-for-Developers.md

 ### PowerShell $Profile config

 To create use `PowerShell`New-Item -path $Profile -type file –force``.
-You can edit your profile config with e.g. `notepad $PROFILE`.
+You can edit your profile config with e.g. `nano $PROFILE`.

 ```PowerShell
 Set-PSReadlineKeyHandler -Key Tab -Function MenuComplete